Wednesday, October 18, 2017

 We all know about the pseudo-Africans--those black Americans who seek to cobble together an African identity for themselves; indeed, that's what the creation of Kwanzaa is about.
 I have occasionally made sport of pseudo-Africans, mostly because I can, but, as I've thought through and composed this essay, I'm feeling less haughty and more inclined to point my identity-less American brethren to a true identity solution:

 Create a family, be loyal to and accountable to it.
 That's what pushes our African immigrant friends further than almost all others.
 And, it's a solution which we can fashion for ourselves.
 That goes for all Americans...at least for now.
-Seize the Time.
+Seize the time.

 When you hit the Tip Jar, it helps pays for: A Roof Over My Head, Food, Gasoline, Car Insurance, the writing of My Next Book(s), and Utilities--especially Internet and COFFEE!
 Yes, coffee is a utility.